Compositional Learning of Visually-Grounded Concepts Using Reinforcement: Agent Architecture for Grounded Learning

-As illustrated in Figure \ref{fig:agent}, the One-hot agent architecture is modified from \cite{Hill}, which takes in visual inputs (a 3$\times$128$\times$128 tensor of RGB pixel values) and language input (one-hot vector embedding).
+Figure \ref{fig:agent} shows the vision-language agent architecture adapted from \cite{Hill}, which takes in visual inputs (a 3$\times$128$\times$128 tensor of RGB pixel values) and language input (one-hot vector embedding).
 RGB pixel values are passed into the vision module, which contains three convolutional layers, and the output flattened into a 3136 (a 64$\times$7$\times$7 tensor) dimensional embedding.

-Simultaneously, the language module takes in two one-hot vector embedding of the instructions, each representing the Color and Shape attributes.
-For example, ``red cube sphere'' is represented by a one-hot vector ([1,0,0,0,0]) and a two-hot vector ([0,1,0,0,1]).
+The language module takes in two one-hot vector embedding of the instructions, each representing the Color and Shape.
+For example, a complex instruction in C\&S\&S such as ``red cube sphere'' is represented by a one-hot vector ([1,0,0,0,0]) and a two-hot vector ([0,1,0,0,1]).
 The two vectors are fully connected to a 128 unit linear embedding layer.

-The 3136 dimensional vector from the vision module and the 128 dimensional vector from the language modules are concatenated and fed into a 256 dimensional linear mixing layer.
+The 3136-D vector from the vision module and the 128-D vector from the language module are concatenated and fed into a 256-D linear mixing layer.

-An Long Short Term Memory (LSTM) takes the 256-dimensional embedding as input.
-Its hidden state output $s_t$ is linked to both the action predictor (actor) and value estimator (critic).
-The action predictor maps the LSTM's hidden state tensor to a probability distribution $\pi(a_t|s_t)$ over four possible actions, i.e., move forward, move backward, turn left and turn right.
+A Long Short Term Memory (LSTM) module takes the 256-dimensional embeddings as input.
+Its activity $s_t$ is passed to both the action predictor (actor) and value estimator (critic).
+The action predictor maps the LSTM's activity to a probability distribution $\pi(a_t|s_t)$ over four possible actions, i.e., move forward, move backward, turn left and turn right.
 Meanwhile, the value estimator computes a scalar approximation of the agent's state-value function $V(s_t)$.

-The agent is trained using the advantage actor-critic (A2C) algorithm \cite{kumar2021one}.
+The agent is trained using the advantage actor-critic (A2C) algorithm \cite{mnih2016asynchronous,kumar2021one}.
 We utilize the RMSProp optimizer with a consistent learning rate of $2.5\times10^{-4}$ across all experiments to optimize the training process.